Les Misérables (radio series): Production

-Marking the radio debut of the Mercury Theatre, Welles's Les Misérables was described by biographer Simon Callow as "one of his earliest, finest and most serious achievements on radio".
-The production costarred Martin Gabel as Javert, Alice Frost as Fantine, and Virginia Nicolson, Welles's first wife, as the adult Cosette.
+The production costarred Martin Gabel as Javert; Alice Frost as Fantine; and Virginia Nicolson, Welles's first wife, as the adult Cosette.
 The supporting cast included Ray Collins, Agnes Moorehead, Everett Sloane, Betty Garde, Hiram Sherman, Frank Readick, Richard Widmark, Richard Wilson and William Alland.
+Welles served as narrator and played the principal character, Jean Valjean, as well as Champmathieu, a vagabond who is mistaken for Valjean.